Quick FactsListen to the sound of the elephant

 Open and closed savanna, grasslands, and arid deserts

 Humans and occasionally lions or hyenas

 They will live in almost any habitat that provides plentiful food and water.
 Their populations are scattered throughout the savannas of sub-Saharan Africa.
 About 70 percent of their range exists in protected land.

-They are the world’s largest terrestrial mammal.
-There are two recognized subspecies of African elephants: the savanna (bush) and the forest elephant.
-Savanna elephants are larger than forest elephants and their tusks curve out, while forest elephants are darker and have tusks that are straighter and that point downward.
+It is the world’s largest terrestrial mammal.
+There are two recognized subspecies of African elephants: bush (or savanna) and forest.
+African bush elephants are the larger of the two and their tusks curve out, while their forest-dwelling cousins are darker and have tusks that are straighter and that point downward.